all-junks/Frapoppe/README.md

 <pre>git clone https://github.com/all-junks/Frapoppe.git; cd Frapoppe; chmod 755 install.sh; chmod +x install.sh; bash install.sh </pre>
   OR
 <pre>git clone https://github.com/all-junks/Frapoppe.git; cd Frapoppe; chmod 755 install.sh; chmod +x install.sh; sh install.sh</pre>

 ### NOTE:- You may need to restart / logout-login to your system before applying the theme

-## How to install theme (manually) (SECOND MOST RECOMMENDED AS IT MAY NOT WORK IN ALL DISTROS):-

-· Open terminal & type:-
-<pre>git clone https://github.com/all-junks/Frapoppe.git; cd Frapoppe; mv Frapoppe-theme ~/.themes/</pre>

-### NOTE:- You may need to restart / logout-login to your system before applying the theme

-### NOTE:- If there is no <code>themes</code> folder, create it

-## How to install theme (manually) (MAY DAMAGE YOUR SYSTEM IF YOU'RE NOT CAREFUL):-

-· Open terminal & type:-
-<pre>git clone https://github.com/all-junks/Frapoppe.git; cd Frapoppe; sudo mv Frapoppe-theme /usr/share/themes/</pre>

-OR

-· Open your file manager & move/copy the <code>Frapoppe-theme</code> folder to <code>/usr/share/themes/ </code> directory

-### NOTE:- You may need to restart / logout-login to your system before applying the theme